Operational bill: Creation

 An operation is defined as a piece of construction work which can be carried out by a gang of operatives without interruption from another gang.
 A procedure diagram is provided that shows the relationship of operations to each other and so which are done in sequence and which are done in parallel.
 This allows a critical-path analysis to be quickly created by the contractor.
 There are two sections: the first deals with site operations in terms of schedules of materials, labour and plant requirements, and the second, any work prefabricated adjacent or off site.
 At the end of the bill, management and plant resources are given so they are included.

 History

 After operational bills were proposed, a second half-way house version with bills of quantities was suggested initially called "activity bills", but then as "Bills of quantities (operations)".
 In this, the operations are described in terms of the rules of the standard method of measurement rather than labour and materials.
-A further development was the use of the principles of operational bills in the priced-activity schedules of the NEC Engineering and Construction Contract.
+A further development was the use of the principles of operational bills in the priced-activity schedules of the New Engineering Contract.